- Hot Soup (A Paly)

 Part five illustrates English Sounds: introduction to and branch of English sounds, deep knowledge of vowels and consonants, silent letters, important keys to note, consonant clusters, syllables and stress, contrastive/emphatic stress, minimal pairs and rhymes, intonation and model questions and answers.

-The author, by his wealth of experience in teaching, tutoring and lecturing the subject, and as an examiner/marker for the West African Examinations Council, National Examinations Council and some other examinations, provides evaluative questions at the end of each unit to enable students make self-assessment and have an exposure to the different techniques to employ in answering questions.
+The author, by his wealth of experience in teaching, tutoring, and lecturing the subject, and as an examiner/marker for the West African Examinations Council, National Examinations Council, and some other examinations, provides evaluative questions at the end of each unit to enable students to make self-assessment and have exposure to the different techniques to employ in answering questions.